Kitware/VTK/Documentation/Doxygen/PythonWrappers.md

 ## Classes Derived from vtkObjectBase {#vtkobject-classes}

-In C++, classes derived from `vtkObjectBase` are instantiated by calling `::New()`.
+In C++, classes derived from `vtkObjectBase` are instantiated by calling `New()`.
 In Python, these classes are instantiated by simply calling the
 constructor:

     o = vtkObject()

 For factory classes, the returned object's type might be a subtype of the class.
-This occurs because the Python wrappers are actually calling `::New()` for you, which allows the VTK factory overrides to occur:
+This occurs because the Python wrappers are actually calling `New()` for you, which allows the VTK factory overrides to occur:

     >>> a = vtkActor()